INCATools/ontology-access-kit/docs/glossary.rst

     map to *multiple* triples when following the OWL RDF serialization.
 An example is the relationship "finger part-of hand", which in OWL is represented using a :term:`Existential Restriction` that maps to 4 triples.

+   Logical Definition
+    A :term:`Logical Definition` is a particular kind of :term:`Axiom` that is used to provide a definition of a term that is *computable*.
+See :ref:`logical_definitions`.

    Subset
     An :term:`Ontology Element` that represents a named collection of elements, typically grouped for some purpose.
     Subsets are commonly used in ontologies like the :term:`Gene Ontology`.